SRI-CSL/yices2/doc/sphinx/source/overview.rst

 ...................

 The binary distributions contain pre-compiled binaries and library.
 These distributions are self-contained.
-They are linked statically against GMP.
+The binaries and libraries are linked statically against GMP.

 The binary distributions for Linux and Mac OS X include a shell script to install the binaries, headers, and library in :file:`/usr/local`.
-You can run this scripts as follows:
+You can run this script as follows:

 .. code-block:: sh